 - Thesis (8 800-level units)

 This program can be completed in one calendar year, but can be extended by students desiring to attend part-time.
 The Missiology as a Discipline sequence (MI804 A, B, and C) begins in the Summer quarter each year, and continues during Fall and Winter quarters.
 Students may begin this sequence once they have completed at least 12 units of missiology, either as part of the ThM program or in prior master's-level coursework.
+Students must pass a comprehensive exam in Missiology before registering for the thesis.
 The requirements for the ThM degree must be completed within six years, dated from the first quarter of enrollment with the program.

 ThM Curriculum Sheet